Signals (Rush album): Background and recording

 Having arranged some material for their next studio album, Rush toured North America and Europe from October to December 1981 with a setlist that contained "Subdivisions".
 The group had their sound man capture their soundchecks on tape which provided a method of developing new songs, which was particularly the case for "Chemistry".
 The majority of Signals was written and rehearsed in early 1982.
-Geddy Lee has said that the group were aware of how easy it would have been to "[play] it safe" and produce another Moving Pictures, a mindset the band was entirely against.
+Geddy Lee has said that the group were aware of how easy it would have been to "play it safe" and produce another Moving Pictures, a mindset the band was entirely against.
 The album displays the band continuing to incorporate the synthesizer into their songs with less emphasis on guitar-oriented riffs which had been the focus of their sound in the 1970s.
 Lee considered Signals as the beginning of a new era for the band.
 In hindsight, he said it was considerably difficult to make because it took longer than usual for the band to achieve the right feel for each song.
 Some ideas that Alex Lifeson and Lee had initially saved for potential solo albums were used on Signals.
 Writer and journalist Greg Quill noticed a "cyclical framework" in Signals, specifically the album opening in suburbia followed by contemplating escape in "The Analog Kid".
-Then, "universal human imponderables" are explored through humanity, sex, religion, and ageing, which ends in an actual escape in "Countdown".
+Then, "universal human imponderables" are explored through humanity, sex, religion, and aging, which ends in an actual escape in "Countdown".
 Quill spoke to Peart about this theory, to which the drummer replied: "You noticed that.
 We were hoping no one would.
 It's so unfashionable these days to construct grand concepts.
 We're being closed mouthed about it".

 Recording began at Le Studio in April 1982, and ended on July 15.
 It is Rush's last album co-produced by their longtime associate Terry Brown, who had worked with them since 1974.
 He was joined by engineer Paul Northfield with assistance from Robbie Whelan.
+With Signals, Rush took a different production approach to the album: they did less guitar overdubbing than previously, becoming less guitar-heavy and allowing more presence from Lee's synthesizers.
+As per Lee, "instead of setting up as a power trio, we wanted to set up as a four-piece band without using a lot of overdubbing to achieve that".
 Rush intended to finish the album in June, but had to spend additional time in the studio which led to a month's reduction in their planned vacation time.
-Upon completion, the album was mastered by Bob Ludwig at Gateway Mastering Studios.
+Upon completion, the album was mastered by Bob Ludwig at Masterdisk.